-The UKCAT consortium recommend that you spend between 21 and 30 hours preparing for your UKCAT exam.
+The UKCAT consortium recommends that you spend between 21-30 hours preparing for your UKCAT exam.
 We would normally recommend more than this, spread out over two or three weeks.
-In this blog we discuss why we have come to this answer.
+In this blog, we discuss why we have come to this answer.

 The importance of “enough time”

 - The UKCAT is made up of five subtests that aren’t the same as your GCSE or A-level tests.
 You are being tested on a set of skills that you may need time to master rather than a volume of knowledge.
 In your UKCAT preparation, you are learning how to do something rather than information as you would normally learn.